zincbase/zincdb/docs/Getting started.md

 	.commit();
 ```

-(Note that `appendListItem` is used here, instead of `addListItem`.
+(Note that `appendListItem` is used here instead of `addListItem`.
 The two methods are functionally identical, except that `appendListItem` returns the containing transaction object instead of the generated identifier, so it can be used within a chain).

 ## Setting up a server